titumozammel/execution-excellence-system/README.md

 ### Execution

-Intent is being reliably translated into coordinated action and results.
+Intent and decisions are being reliably translated into coordinated action and results.

 ### Sustained Execution